koppanyh/RSVPlet/README.md

 - Click the rectangle (or press space on the keyboard) to pause/play the reader
 - Click outside of the rectangle (or press escape on the keyboard) to exit early

+If text cannot be read (e.g. from within an iframe), copy the text and try again, it will attempt to read from the clipboard.

 If you want to change the speed or colors or anything, simply edit the `settings` dictionary near the beginning of the bookmarklet's URL (documented below).